xuanyv/SoM2025-baseline/README.md

 ## 1) Challenge Overview

-The SoM2025 challenge assesses how effectively WiFo-Base can be **adapted** to multiple wireless physical-layer tasks through fine-tuning.
+The SoM2025 challenge evaluates how effectively WiFo-Base can be **adapted** to multiple wireless physical-layer tasks through fine-tuning.

 **Tasks:**